-The PROFIBUS User Organization has taken utmost care in the preparation of this document and compiled all information to the best of their knowledge.
+PROFIBUS Nutzerorganisation e.V.
+(PROFIBUS user organization, hereinafter in this disclaimer referred to as "PNO") has taken utmost care in the preparation of this document and compiled all information to the best of its knowledge.
 This document is nevertheless based on present knowledge, is of an informative character and is provided on the basis of liability exclusion.
-Therefore, this document may be subject to change, enhancement or correction in the future without any expressive reference.
-PROFIBUS Nutzerorganisation e.V. expressively refuses all types of contractual or legal liability for this document, including the warranty for defects and the assurance of certain usage properties.
-Under no circumstances shall PROFIBUS Nutzerorganisation e.V. accept liability for any loss or damage caused by or resulting from any defect, error or omission in this document.
+This document may be subject to change, enhancement or correction in the future without any expressive reference.